-The colour has earned widespread popularity.
-In 1999 it was nominated by Pantone as the colour of the millennium.
-According to Leatrice Eiseman, executive director of the Pantone Color Institute, “Psychologically, gazing at a blue sky brings a sense of peace and tranquillity to the human spirit.
-Sky blue is imprinted in our psyches as a retiring, quiescent color.
-Surrounding yourself with cerulean blue could bring on a certain peace because it reminds you of time spent outdoors, on a beach, near the water – associations with restful, peaceful, relaxing times.”
+The word cerulean comes from the Latin caeruleus, meaning dark blue caelum – which in turn probably derives from caelulum, translating as heaven or sky.
+Leatrice Eiseman, Executive Director of the Pantone Colour Institute, says: ‘Gazing at a blue sky brings a sense of peace and tranquillity to the human spirit.
+Sky blue is imprinted in our psyches as a retiring, quiescent colour.
+Surrounding yourself with Cerulean Blue could bring on a certain peace because it reminds you of time spent outdoors, on a beach, near the water – associations with restful, peaceful, relaxing times.’

 Cerulean Blue was quickly adopted by artists, particularly the Impressionists in oil paintings.
 Monet’s La Gare Saint-Lazare (1877) is a well-known example – his sky is complimented by bright Cerulean puffs of smoke acting almost as clouds across the foggy scene.
 As Cerulean Blue was only recently available as a synthetic paint in tubes, it was easy to transport for painting en plain air.
 The artist was so intent on painting the station that he decided to rent an apartment nearby in order to visit the location.
 Though the setting of the busy train terminus the painting is demonstrably industrial, its format is structured similarly to landscape paintings.
 Aided by the clarity of Cerulean Blue, along with other bright, natural shades such as Ultramarine and Veridian, the painting becomes paradoxically light and clean, even more so when considering the painting’s urban interior viewpoint.

 A dazzling new palette